openid/openid4vp_ble/main.md

 NOTE The purpose of the Ident characteristic is only to verify whether the Wallet is connected to the correct Verifier before setting starting OpenID4VP Request.
 If the Wallet is connected to the wrong Verifier, session establishment will fail.
 Connecting and disconnecting to an Verifier takes a relatively large amount of time and it is therefore fastest to implement methods to identify the correct Verifier to connect to and not to rely purely on the Ident characteristic to identify the correct Verifier.

-ToDo: Fix the language to be less ISOy.
+ToDo: Need to pharaphrase, currently text borrowed from ISO.

 ## Verifier Authentication